kubernetes-sigs/lws/keps/898-group-identity/README.md

 1. Let users opt a LeaderWorkerSet into hash-based group identity where groups are interchangeable.
 2. Prefer unscheduled and not-ready groups as scale-down victims.
 3. Preserve group semantics: atomic group creation and restart, group-by-group rolling updates, startup policies, exclusive placement, and the scale subresource.
+4. Let DisaggregatedSet roles opt into hash identity through their inline LeaderWorkerSet spec, including migrating an existing role from Ordinal to Hash as a rolling update.
-4. Change nothing for existing LeaderWorkerSets. `Ordinal` remains the default.
+5. Change nothing for existing LeaderWorkerSets and DisaggregatedSets. `Ordinal` remains the default.

 ### Non-Goals